djjudas21/photodb-perl/docs/INSTALL.md

 ### Database backend

 The database backend can be run anywhere that supports MySQL or MariaDB.
+It does not have to be on the same system as the frontend.

 ### Application frontend

 The application frontend requires Linux.
-It has been developed on Fedora, should support Ubuntu but is very hard to get to work on CentOS, due to the difficulty of building CPAN modules.
+It has been developed and tested on Fedora, but it should support Ubuntu.
+It is very hard to get to work on CentOS, due to the difficulty of building CPAN modules.

 ## Install database backend